Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 ### Calling *“Shōbu”*
 If the player declares *shōbu*, then the round immediately ends, and scores are calculated.
 This is a safe bet, which allows the player to immediately cash in on their yaku.

+# End of Round and Scoring
+The round ends when either a player calls *shōbu*, or when both players run out of cards in their hands.

 ## Exhaustive Draw
 If both players run out of cards in hand without calling *shōbu*, the round ends in an *exhaustive draw*, and neither player earns any points.
 Note that caputed yaku **are not scored for**; if a player called *koi-koi* but did not subsequently improve their yaku and call *shōbu* before the cards ran out, then **their points are forfeit.**